timwarnock/best-practices-and-notes/README.md

 # good-code
-Notes and best practices for automated testing.
+Notes and best practices for what is (and what is not) good code, but expressed in ways that are provable (i.e., testable) and meaningful to real-world scenarios.

-A robust well-architected system SHOULD be **provably**
+Good Code should be

 high performance